DraxFM/DraxPloit-Grabber/README.md

 6. Do not forget to press "OK"!
 Else you will need to redo everything!
 7. If you still have problems with DraxPloit Logger please join my Discord or add my user.
 You can find the needed information in the "Authors" section.

+### 2. File is not there or not working properly when tested?

+This can obviously be a bug, if there is an error shown, please contact me so I can improve my software.
+Otherwise, your scripts (mostly the .exe's) won't work because of your antivirus.
+As my scripts are not 100% undetected antivirusses might think that you installed a virus (even though you created it) and break it/parts of it or even delete it.
+To fix this, simply turn off your virus and then create your file or add the file as extension so it doesn't get locked.

 ## Authors

 * [**Drax**](https://github.com/DraxFM) - *DraxPloit Grabber*